 After conducting a survey among migraine sufferers (some Cove customers included!) we found that, for the almost 1,000 people who took our survey, the average pain rating during a migraine attack is 7.4 (with 10 being absolutely excruciating pain).
 So, pretty darn agonizing.

 “Sometimes,” survey respondent and Cove customer America M. says, “it’s too much pain to handle leaving the house.
 Not only can my head throb for several hours, but I become very dizzy and not focused.
 I’m also very nauseated and my body just feels terrible.”

 Dealing with that type of pain is hard enough on its own.
 But pushing through it when you also have to work?
 That’s a doozy.
-Given how incapacitating migraines can be, it’s no surprise that they can have a major impact on your ability to do your job.
+Given how incapacitating migraine can be, it’s no surprise that it can have a major impact on your ability to do your job.
 And we don’t believe you should be penalized for something that isn’t your fault.

 If you work for someone else, it’s a good idea to have an open, honest conversation with your boss to see if you can develop a plan that helps you be the most productive and healthy employee possible.